Gold Medal in the 2022 Independent Publisher Book Awards (IPPYs) - Current Events II (Social Issues/Humanitarian) Category.

 About the author

 Michael Carolan is Professor of Sociology and Associate Dean for Research and Faculty Development at Colorado State University.
 He is co-editor of the Journal of Rural Studies, Sustainability, and the British Food Journal.
 He is the author of the top-selling undergraduate textbooks in environmental studies and food studies and has also published numerous other books, includingThe Food Sharing Revolution(2018).

 "With interactions around food as his guiding framework, Michael Carolan seeks to answer questions keeping many Americans awake right now: Can we learn to see some of today's red-hot issues through a different lens?
-And in doing so, can we find common greflect a lack of understanding of those different from ourselves.
-Carolan does an outstanding job round and maybe even some civility in these deeply divided times?
-What sets Carolan's study apart is his use of shared experiences and social encounters as catalysts for transforming both minds and hearts.
+And in doing so, can we find common ground and maybe even some civility in these deeply divided times?
 An engaging and eminently readable book that may surprise with some of its observations, offering both insights and hope for our future conversations."

 —Joyce E. McConnell, President, Colorado State University

 "This is an important and timely book that balances the voices of the right and left in a conversation about community and civility.
 An absolute pleasure to read, it illuminates encounters in the heartland of America and the pursuit of a decent meal.
 Not sure what a decent meal looks like?
 Michael Carolan shows us, and in the process also shows us what it looks like for Americans to come together in common cause."

 "Empathy is in short supply in America at the very time we need it.
 Many of our political divisions reflect a lack of understanding of those different from ourselves.
 Carolan does an outstanding job giving voice to people in the heartland and helping us to understand their fears, anxieties, and motivations.
 His work helps us confront the challenges facing American society and ways to overcome those divisions."